Best Things To Do In Bali Indonesia 2025 - The Only Travel Guide You Need!

 The hotel has a shared pool, surrounded by a lush garden.
 I felt like being in a jungle, while having a swim.
 Rooms were new and spotless, much better than some of the 4-star hotels I've stayed at, and this place has only 2 stars.
 I found it through Agoda, because it had excellent reviews and was listed among the best rated hotels, combined with the lowest rates.

-TIP: It's cheaper to book the Pavilion Hotel through Agoda rather than just walk in.
+TIP: It's cheaper to book the Pavilion Hotel online, either on Agoda or Booking.com, rather than just walk in.
 We booked one night online and the next day we wanted to extend and just pay for another night by the reception.
 However, the rate they quoted us was higher than the rate on Agoda.
 So we kept booking online.
 Every night we booked another night, for 4 days in a row!

 I also noticed that when you book on Agoda less than 24 hours prior to arrival, the room rates drop dramatically.
 We paid between $14-$20/night for a room with AC and TV.
 I highly recommend this place if you stay in Kuta.